Martinuschka/thread_vs_process/README.md

 uses either processes or threads in python for comparison

+processes do not share memory;
+main script can not access information in process;
-processes do not share memory, so can not be accessed when terminated processes use full CPU power
+processes use full CPU power

+threads share memory;
+main script can access information in thread;
-threads share memory and can access calculation when killed threads do not use full CPU power
+threads do not use full CPU power

 (two separate scripts, using tkinter for window GUI)